cuemacro/finmarketpy/INSTALL.md

 various Python libraries.
 The Cuemacro libraries will install most Python dependencies, but some need to be installed separately.

 * Python libraries (open source)
-    * arctic - pip install git+https://github.com/manahl/arctic.git
+    * arctic - `pip install git+https://github.com/manahl/arctic.git`
-        * Wrapper for MongoDB
+        * Wrapper for MongoDB (also installs pymongo)
         * Allows us to easily save and load pandas DataFrames in MongoDB
         * Also compresses data contents
     * blpapi - https://www.bloomberglabs.com/api/libraries/ (both C++ and Python libraries)
         * Interact with Bloomberg programmatically via Python to download historical and live data
         * Note that this requires a C++ compiler to build the Python library (at present Bloomberg doesn't have binaries for Python 3.5, hence you need to build them yourself)
-        * Follow instructions at https://www.github.com/cuemacro/findatapy/BLOOMBERG.md for all the steps necessary to install blpapi
+        * Follow instructions at [https://www.github.com/cuemacro/findatapy/BLOOMBERG.md](https://www.github.com/cuemacro/findatapy/BLOOMBERG.md) for all the steps necessary to install blpapi
     * Whilst Anaconda has most of the dependencies below and pip will install all additional ones needed by the Cuemacro Python libraries it is possible to install them manually via pip, below is a list of the dependencies
         * all libraries
-            * numpy - matrix algebra
+            * numpy - matrix algebra (Anaconda)
-            * pandas - time series
+            * pandas - time series (Anaconda) - older versions of pandas could have issues due to deprecated methods
-            * pytz - timezone management
+            * pytz - timezone management (Anaconda)
-            * requests - accessing URLs
+            * requests - accessing URLs (Anaconda)
             * mulitprocessing_on_dill - multitasking
         * findatapy
-            * pandas_datareader - accessing market data sources including Yahoo Finance
+            * pandas_datareader - accessing market data sources including Yahoo Finance (Anaconda)
-            * quandl - accessing market data sources
+            * quandl - accessing market data sources (Anaconda)
+            * redis - Python wrapper to access Redis, in-memory database, like a hashtable (Anaconda Linux/Mac)
-            * openpyxl - writing Excel spreadsheets to disk
+            * openpyxl - writing Excel spreadsheets to disk (Anaconda)
+            * blosc - compression library
+            * arctic - wrapper on MongoDB (see below for installation)
+            * blpapi - Python API for Bloomberg (see below for installation)
+            * xlsxwriter - writing Excel files from Python (and reading) (Anaconda)
         * chartpy
-            * bokeh - visualisation
+            * bokeh - visualisation (Anaconda)
             * cufflinks - wrapper on plotly
-            * matplotlib - visualisation
+            * matplotlib - visualisation (Anaconda)
-            * plotly - visualisation
+            * plotly - visualisation (Anaconda)
+        * You can install all of these, and also chartpy, findatapy and finmarketpy by running the install_packages.bat file on Windows

 * Cuemacro Python libraries (open source)
     * Before we start, make sure we are familiar where your Anaconda site packages folder is (ie. where it will install your Python dependencies),